The Pursuers

 Brooks confronts Gino.
 "You're crazy," says Gino.
 "I told them what I saw."
 In a crowded cafe Brooks threatens him.

-He's found later viciously beaten to death, just like Fowler, the man Brooks had beaten up whilst in his custody.
+He's found later viciously beaten to death, just like Fowler, the man Brooks had beaten up while in his custody.
 Has Brooks' revenge ended in murder?
-But we have seen that Gus and Benny (Maurice Kaufman and Michael Balfour) are responsible.
+But we have seen that Gus Hogan (Maurice Kaufman) and Benny Willis (Michael Balfour) are responsible.

 Jim is in trouble!
 But why would he kill Gino before he'd told the truth about the trial?
 Jim believes Gino had lied to protect his family.
 Bollinger tells Jim Gino's dying word was "Benny."
 This means something to Jim, if not oddly to Bollinger.
 "Stop feeling sorry for yourself," says Bollinger as he lets Jim go.
 "He was ready to explode," narrates Bollinger, "and if he did, he'd also destroy himself."